 Many of the groundwater aquifers in Colorado, Kansas and Texas and throughout the Southwest are being rapidly dewatered.
 With fuel costs rising, water tables dropping and pumping rates diminishing, subsurface drip irrigation offers a way to use less water and still produce a comparable or better crop, making it an economically sound method of irrigation, especially in windy, arid regions.

 Many areas of the Southwest are faced with circumstances similar to those in Baca County, making information from this project useful in prolonging groundwater supplies and sustaining local economies.

-Onions in September.
+Onions after cold, damp weather in early September.